 Stopping Disability Benefits

 When you receive SSDI benefits, you’re required to notify Social Security of any improvement in your condition.
 If Social Security determines that you are no longer disabled, it will stop your disability payments.
-Likewise, if you earn a substantial amount -- $1,090 or more per month in 2015 – your disability benefits will be discontinued.
+Likewise, the Social Security Administration states that if you earn a substantial amount – $1,310 or more per month in 2021 – your disability benefits will be discontinued.

 Dale Marshall began writing for Internet clients in 2009.
 He specializes in topics related to the areas in which he worked for more than three decades, including finance, insurance, labor relations and human resources.
 Marshall earned a Bachelor of Arts in communication from the University of Connecticut.